Konstantin Dumba: Life

 Konstantin Dumba was born in Vienna on 17 June 1856 as the nephew of Nikolaus Dumba (1830–1900), a wealthy Austrian entrepreneur.
-The Dumba, were of Aromanian or Greek descent, originally from the village of Vlasti in the Ottoman province of Rumelia, had emigrated and settled in Vienna in 1817.
-His father, Theodor Dumba, was a donor to the Young Romania Student Association in Vienna.
+The Dumba were of Aromanian or Greek descent, originally from the village of Vlasti in the Ottoman province of Rumelia, had emigrated and settled in Vienna in 1817.
+His father, Theodor Dumba, a native of Serres, was a donor to the Young Romania Student Association in Vienna and to various charity projects in his native town, while his mother, Anna von Vrani, was a Hungarian aristocrat of Aromanian origin.
 After completing his legal studies and obtaining a doctorate in law, he joined the Austro-Hungarian foreign service in 1879.
 He subsequently served at the Austro-Hungarian Embassy at London from 1881 to 1886 and then at St. Petersburg, Rome, Bucharest and Paris.
+While he was a liaison adviser at the Austro-Hungarian Embassy in Bucharest (January 1894-December 1895), Dumba faced anti-Habsburg protests generated by the Transylvanian Memorandum trials.

 From 1903 to 1905, Dr. Dumba served as Minister at Belgrade in the Kingdom of Serbia.
 Then followed four years of service in the Ministry of Foreign Affairs in Vienna, whereupon he was appointed Minister at Stockholm in 1909 where he stayed until 1912.
 He was known for being Austria-Hungary's only bourgeois ambassador at the time although he was from a very wealthy family.

 On 4 March 1913, Dr. Dumba was appointed as the successor of Baron Hengelmüller von Hengervár, the long time ambassador to Washington D.C. and dean of the diplomatic corps.
 He presented his letter of credentials to President Wilson on 24 April 1913.
 Although the first months in office were calm, the outbreak of World War I would quickly put him in the spotlight.